Zbyszard/Comment-Stripper/README.md

 ## Credits

-[Peter John Acklam](https://github.com/pjacklam) - main regular expression is based on the one provided in [% MATLAB Comment Stripping Toolbox](https://www.mathworks.com/matlabcentral/fileexchange/4645-matlab-comment-stripping-toolbox)
+[Peter John Acklam](https://github.com/pjacklam) - main regular expression is based on the one used in [% MATLAB Comment Stripping Toolbox](https://www.mathworks.com/matlabcentral/fileexchange/4645-matlab-comment-stripping-toolbox)